allenai/nlphighlights/episodes/115_allennlp_interviewing_matt_gardner.md

 Welcome to the NLP highlights podcast, where we invite researchers to talk about their work in various areas in natural language processing, the usual hosts are Matt Gardner and Pradeep Dasigi, but for today's episode, I'll be joining Pradeep as a guest host.
-My name is Carissa Schoenick, and I'm a program manager and communications director at AI 2.
-Today we're turning the tables and interviewing your usual host Matt Gardner about AllenNLP and open source NLP research library provided by AI 2 this week.
+My name is Carissa Schoenick, and I'm a program manager and communications director at AI2.
+Today we're turning the tables and interviewing your usual host Matt Gardner about AllenNLP and open source NLP research library provided by AI2 this week.
 We're releasing version one of AllenNLP an important milestone for this platform.
 So Matt, tell me about the origins of AllenNLP.
-Why did AI 2 decide to build it and how did it get started?
+Why did AI2 decide to build it and how did it get started?

 </turn>